localstack/localstack.github.io/content/blog/2023-03-29-announcing-localstack-2.0-general-availability/index.md

 ## What’s next?

 LocalStack's mission is to build the best developer experience for cloud application developers, and give developers back control over their environment.
-We are committed to improving parity with AWS so you can run all your cloud stacks, whether Terraform, CloudFormation, CDK, Pulumi, or whatever it is your using, out of the box!
+We are committed to improving parity with AWS so you can run all your cloud stacks, whether Terraform, CloudFormation, CDK, Pulumi, or whatever it is you're using, out of the box!
 We are fostering the development of community content through the Developer Hub, Community Cloud Pods, and Extensions, where there will be exiciting updates in the future.
-Our next big goal is to make LocalStack Pro more accessible to individuals, and open up our development platform to he world.
+Our next big goal is to make LocalStack Pro more accessible to individuals, and open up our development platform to the world.
 Stay tuned for more updates!